In The Palace of Flowers

 Author: Victoria Princewill

 Jamila, an African slave, stands at the funeral of a Persian nobleman, watching the rites with empty eyes.
-In that very particular moment, she realises that her life will never be acknowledged or mourned with the same significance.
-The fear of being forgotten, of being irrelevant, sets her and Abimelech, a fellow Abyssinian slave and a eunuch, on a path to find meaning, navigating the dangerous and deadly politics of the royal court, both in the government and the harem, before leading her to the radicals that lie beyond its walls.
+In that particular moment, she realises that her life will never be acknowledged or mourned with the same significance.
+The fear of being forgotten, of being irrelevant, sets her and Abimelech, a fellow Abyssinian slave and a eunuch, on a path to find meaning, navigating the dangerous politics of the royal court, both in the government and the harem, before leading her to the radicals that lie beyond its walls.

 ENGLISH (World) | Cassava Republic Press